 Keep in mind that stopping bullying can’t be at the expense of the victim.
 That means that if changes are made at school, the changes can’t burden the child who’s being bullied.
 For example, the school can’t move a bullied child into a

-more restrictive environment to limit contact with the bully.
+to limit contact with the bully.

 Sometimes bullies have disabilities, too.
 How does the school deal with this situation?